Bile Beans: Later history

 Gilbert died in 1905 and Charles Fulford the following year in Australia, aged 36, after which the business was run by Charles's older brother, Frank Harris Fulford.
 Charles's estate was valued at £1.3 million, around £ today.
-He made several bequests which included the gift of twenty per cent of the company shares to the British charity Barnardo's, although this conditional donation sparked consternation.
+He made several bequests, which included the gift of twenty per cent of the company shares to the British charity Barnardo's, although this conditional donation sparked consternation.
 The clauses stipulated the charity must set up a limited company that would only sell Bile Beans and patent medicines manufactured by Fulford's businesses; additionally, Barnardo's were forbidden to sell any of the shares.
-A writer in the British Medical Journal suggested the bequest presented the charity with an ethical dilemma as it enjoyed the patronage from both medical and religious professions so to trade in products described by a judge as fraudulent would be perpetuating the deception.
-Initially Barnardo's refused the gift but eventually accepted an unconditional lump sum.
+A writer in the British Medical Journal suggested the bequest presented the charity with an ethical dilemma, as it enjoyed the patronage from both medical and religious professions and to trade in products described by a judge as fraudulent would be perpetuating the deception.
+Initially Barnardo's refused the gift, but eventually accepted an unconditional lump sum.

 Despite the Bile Beans Manufacturing Company having lost the Scottish court case in 1906, Bile Beans remained popular through the 1930s, and continued to be sold until the 1980s.
 The business was so successful that Frank Fulford was able to purchase Headingley Castle in Leeds in 1909, and to donate artworks to the museum at Temple Newsam.